 You don’t need to worry about building big muscles.
 It just won’t happen.
-Those women posing on the stage in bodybuilding competitions are all taking huge doses of steroids and other performance enhancing drugs.
+Those women you see posing on the stage in bodybuilding competitions are all taking huge doses of steroids and other performance enhancing drugs.
 It’s simply impossible for a woman to look like that naturally.
 They just don’t have anywhere near enough testosterone in their bodies.
-Men have much more testosterone than women (about 20 times as much), and even most men have a hard time gaining much muscle.
+Men have much more testosterone than women (about 20 times as much in fact), and even most men have a hard time gaining much muscle.
 So it’s just not an issue.

-To be specific however, women can benefit optimally from slightly higher reps than men, so I would normally recommend 6 – 10 reps per set, as opposed to 5 – 8 reps for men, most of the time.
+To be specific however, women can benefit optimally from a slightly higher rep range than men, so I would normally recommend 6 – 10 reps per set (as opposed to 5 – 8 reps for men) most of the time.
 Also women can tolerate a slightly higher volume of training.
 They also recover a little faster between sets (so need shorter rest periods), and between workouts.
 So a full body workout is definitely the way to go.
 Do this three times per week for best results.